-Hypothyroidism refers to a condition where your thyroid gland lacks the ability to produce enough thyroid hormone.
+Hypothyroidism refers to a condition where your thyroid gland doesn’t produce enough thyroid hormone.
 If your thyroid does not make enough thyroid hormone, you feel weak, tired, cold, and end up gaining weight (4).

 Similarly, WebMD acknowledges that your metabolism slows down, meaning you are burning calories at a slower rate than normal.
 A slow metabolism results in weight gain because you are burning fewer calories than you are consuming.
 The only way you can reverse weight gain caused by hypothyroidism is by getting treated for it.

 Sudden weight gain may sadly reflect kidney problems if accompanied by other symptoms of kidney diseases.
-If your kidneys are not operating efficiently, they make your body retain water, which contributes to weight gain.
+If your kidneys are not operating efficiently, your body will retain water, which contributes to weight gain.

-They lead to water retention because they can no longer remove fluids and excess water from the body properly (5).
+Kidney problems can lead to water retention because the kidneys are responsible for removing fluids and excess water from the body (5).
 The other symptoms you should watch for that indicate kidney problems include fatigue, less urinating, urine looking foamy, muscle cramps, itchiness and joint pain (5).

 If you tend to let yourself off the hook, raise the white flag when things get tougher than you expected, send yourself on an unconscious binge-eating trip – BetterMe app is here to help you leave all of these sabotaging habits in the past!

-Sudden and unexplained weight gain and bloating is attributed to ovarian cancer.
-However, this is not if it is accompanied by other symptoms of ovarian cancer.
+Sudden and unexplained weight gain and bloating could be attributed to ovarian cancer.
+However, if this is the case it would be accompanied by other symptoms of ovarian cancer.
 Some of these include sleeping difficulties, pelvis or abdomen pain, frequent urge to urinate, indigestion, unusual menstrual cycle, and loss of appetite (5).

 Cushing’s syndrome is another condition that leads to weight gain, particularly in the face, abdomen, upper back, and neck (5).
 The condition occurs when your body produces too much cortisol over an extensive duration (5).